-Teenage boys who are obese and don’t exercise or eat well to lose weight face an increased risk of liver disease and cancer as adults.
+Teenage boys who are obese and don’t exercise to lose weight or eat well face an increased risk of liver disease and cancer as adults.

 If you are a parent with an overweight teenage son, you may assume he’ll eventually lose weight as he grows older and hopefully pursues a healthy lifestyle as an adult.
-But encouraging your son to exercise and eat healthily to lose weight now could help him stay healthy in later years.
+But encouraging your son to exercise to lose weight and eat healthily now could help him stay healthy in later years.

 Excess pounds during adolescence, it turns out, can set the stage for serious medical conditions by middle-age — including liver disease and liver cancer.

 That’s the conclusion of a large study published in the journal Gut.
 Researchers from Karolinska University followed 1.2 million young men for several decades, starting when the research subjects were 18 or 19, to see if weight was a factor in the development of liver problems down the line.
 And it was.

 The findings revealed a high BMI (body mass index, a measure of body fat based on height and weight) in teen years was a strong risk factor for developing serious liver disease in adulthood — including cirrhosis, liver failure, and portal hypertension (abnormally high blood pressure in the large vein that brings blood from the intestine to the liver; the condition can cause internal bleeding and severe liver damage).